Tamara is a mother of three and a grandmother of seven who finds great joy in sharing her life journeys, experiences, and lessons with you.

 Miscellaneous Pit Stops

 Silver Bay is famous for its taconite processing plant, which can be observed sitting right on Lake Superior.
 It also has a scenic overlook.
-We found a lovely little church to attend while we were there and met a lovely couple named Wally and Barbara to hang out with in future visits and also shared some inside info on gravel pits we can visit for rock hunting.
+We found a little church to attend while we were there and met a lovely couple named Wally and Barbara to hang out with in future visits and also shared some inside info on gravel pits we can visit for rock hunting.

 In the fall, when the foliage is bursting with the most intense hues, it is stunning to drive around the few winding hilly highways in this area.